Patrick-Doran/SudokuSolver/README.md

 # SudokuSolver
-Solve a 9x9 grid of sudoku using brute force
+Solve a 9x9 grid of sudoku using brute force and triple pointers